bentoml/BentoML/docs/source/tutorial.rst

 .. note::

-   BentoML provides gRPC support, in which we will demonstrate alongside with HTTP implemenetation in this tutorial.
-However, this is optional and you don't have to know about gRPC to get started with gRPC.
+   BentoML provides gRPC support, and we will provide gRPC examples alongside the HTTP ones in this tutorial.
+However, these examples are optional and you don't have to know about gRPC to get started with BentoML.

-   If you are interested in walking through the gRPC example in this tutorial, install the gRPC-variant of BentoML:
+   If you are interested in trying the gRPC examples in this tutorial, install the gRPC dependencies for BentoML:

    .. code-block:: bash